-Adjustment of Status
+Tampa Adjustment of Status Lawyer

-Serving Clients in Washington, D.C. & Nationwide
+Helping Clients With The Adjustment of Status Process in Washington, D.C. & Nationwide

 Adjustment of status is a process that allows certain nonimmigrants to change their status to that of a lawful permanent resident (LPR) without leaving the United States.
 This process is available to individuals already in the United States who meet certain eligibility requirements.
 The result is the issuance of a “green card,” also known as a Permanent Resident Card, which gives you the right to live and work here permanently and travel in and out of the U.S. without restriction.